SUNY Downstate Health Sciences University

 Office of Communications & Marketing

-Dr. Allen Nelson Lewis, Jr., Named Dean of the College of Health Related Professions at SUNY Downstate Medical Center
+Dr. Allen Nelson Lewis, Jr., Named Dean of the School of Health Professions at SUNY Downstate Medical Center

-Brooklyn, NY – Allen Nelson Lewis, Jr., PhD, has been named dean of the College of Health Related Professions at SUNY Downstate Medical Center, it was announced by John F. Williams, Jr., MD, EdD, MPH, FCCM, president of SUNY Downstate.
+Brooklyn, NY – Allen Nelson Lewis, Jr., PhD, has been named dean of the School of Health Professions at SUNY Downstate Medical Center, it was announced by John F. Williams, Jr., MD, EdD, MPH, FCCM, president of SUNY Downstate.
 Dr. Lewis assumes his responsibilities as dean in January 2016.

 In making the announcement, President Williams said, “Dr. Lewis has a unique and viable vision for the College that extends well beyond the traditional status quo to include taking the College to the next level of excellence.
 He is a strategic and critical thinker with a strong background in program administration, as well as an in-depth knowledge of how to empirically measure and improve programmatic success.”

-SUNY Downstate’s College of Health Related Professions is dedicated to educating the next generation of health professionals in diagnostic medical imaging, medical informatics, midwifery, occupational therapy, physical therapy, and physician assistant practice.
+SUNY Downstate’s School of Health Professions is dedicated to educating the next generation of health professionals in diagnostic medical imaging, medical informatics, midwifery, occupational therapy, physical therapy, and physician assistant practice.

 Dr. Lewis most recently has been department head, Department of Health Sciences, at James Madison University in Harrisonburg, Virginia.
 There he has had dean-level responsibility supervising 47 full-time faculty and staff members with responsibility for eight academic programs, including physician assistant services, occupational therapy, health services administration, dietetics, athletic training, health studies, public health education, and health assessment and promotion, training 1800 undergraduate and graduate students, and managing an annual budget of $5 million.